Applications of topological cyclic homology to algebraic K-theory: Cyclic homology in the 80's

-(see \cite{MR920950} and \cite{MR793184}) and the equivalence \eqref{eq:Goorel} is induced by this factorization and by the so-called ``norm map'' $\Sigma\HH(A)_{h\T}\to\HH(A)^{h\T}$.
+(see \cite{MR793184} and C.~H.~Hood and D.~S.~D.~Jones \cite{MR920950}) and the equivalence \eqref{eq:Goorel} is induced by this factorization and by the so-called ``norm map'' $\Sigma\HH(A)_{h\T}\to\HH(A)^{h\T}$.
 The homotopy groups of the homotopy fixed points are often referred to as ``negative cyclic homology''.
 The positive/negative point of view comes from the grading on the bicomplexes used to calculate (negative) cyclic homology, mirroring the skeleton filtration of the classifying space $B\T=\C P^\infty$ of the circle.

-The cofiber $\HH(A)^{t\T}$ (called the \emph{Tate construction} or \emph{periodic cyclic homology}) of the norm map $\Sigma\HH(A)_{h\T}\to\HH(A)^{h\T}$ plays an important r\^ole in many situations, and its siblings will reappear below.
+The cofiber of the norm map $\Sigma\HH(A)_{h\T}\to\HH(A)^{h\T}$ (denoted $\HH(A)^{t\T}$ and called the \emph{Tate construction} or \emph{periodic cyclic homology}) plays an important r\^ole in many situations, and its siblings will reappear below.
 For now it suffices to notice that Goodwillie proved that evaluating at $t=0$ gives an equivalence $\HH(A[t])^{t\T}\we\HH(A)^{t\T}$ for rational $A$.

 With this development, calculations of rational algebraic K-theory all of a sudden seem feasible, spawning an interest in relevant calculations of cyclic homology; a somewhat arbitrary list could contain papers by D.~Burghelea, G.~Corti\~{n}as, Z.~Fiedorowicz, S.~Geller, L.~Reid, M.~Vigu{\'e}-Poirrier, Villamayor and Weibel \cite{MR834279}, \cite{MR842427}, \cite{MR1101119}, \cite{MR972360} and certainly a lot of others, some of which will resurface later.